What can I learn from Abrasive Wheels Training?

 Types and Shapes of Wheels

 When covering the types of wheels, the tutor will also explain the methods of marking a disk.
-Each disk is designed for a certain material and is marked accordingly.
+Each disk is designed for certain material and is marked accordingly.
 The markings also indicate the wheel hardness, the grain size, its dimensions and the speed the wheel can withstand.
 From the course, you will be able to identify a wheel’s operating speed by its coloured band.

 Storage & Handling